Introduction goes here

 61

-Letters of protection with clause volumus, 1 except in pleas touching the king, for John de Hastings Hastynges, Hastynges earl of Pembroke Pembroch, who is setting out [to Aquitaine] in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus , 1 except in pleas touching the king, for Hastynges John de Hastings, Pembroch earl of Pembroke , who is going [to Aquitaine] in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .
+2

 By bill of p.s.

-The following, setting out to the aforesaid place in the king's service, have similar letters of protection for the same time, under the same date:
+The following, going to the aforesaid place in the king's service, have similar letters of protection for the same time, under the same date:

 1.